Lismore Heights

 Lismore Heights is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Lismore Heights had a cultural diversity index below average, with 88.7% of its population born in Australia, 91.3% being citizens, and 93.2% speaking English only at home.
-Christianity was the dominant religion, comprising 47.9%.
-The category 'Other' showed an overrepresentation at 1.9%, compared to 1.1% across Rest of NSW.
+Lismore Heights, as per the data provided, had a population with 88.7% born in Australia, 91.3% being citizens, and 93.2% speaking English only at home.
+Christianity was the predominant religion, comprising 47.9% of the population.
+The category 'Other' was overrepresented compared to Regional NSW, with 1.9% versus 0.8%.

 Frequently Asked Questions - Diversity